kpietak/oop-course/README.md

-# Object-orienten programming and techniques course
+# Object-oriented programming and techniques course

 ## How to build and run the page